damjanbab/intuition-core/docs/21_AGENT_SOP.md

 ## 2. Mission Intake

 1. Sync `main` (`git pull --rebase origin main`) and create a branch `git checkout -b mission/<MISSION_ID>`.
+2. Read the mission group brief referenced in the mission file (e.g., `missions/groups/Phase-1-Dict-Skeleton.md`).
-2. Open `missions/board/10_OPEN.md` (see `missions/README.md`) and locate missions ready to claim.
+3. Open `missions/board/10_OPEN.md` (see `missions/README.md`) and locate missions ready to claim.
 Confirm dependencies are satisfied and Git requirements in `docs/22_GIT_GOVERNANCE.md` (branch, hooks, clean tree) hold.
+4. Announce intent to claim by moving the entry to `missions/board/20_IN_PROGRESS.md`, setting yourself as owner, and notifying the system owner (per agreed communication channel).
+5. Copy `templates/WORKLOG_TEMPLATE.md` to `worklogs/<mission-id>/WORKLOG.md`; record the initial timestamp and intent.
 3. Announce intent to claim by moving the entry to `missions/board/20_IN_PROGRESS.md`, setting yourself as owner, and notifying the system owner (per agreed communication channel).
 4. Copy `templates/WORKLOG_TEMPLATE.md` to `worklogs/<mission-id>/WORKLOG.md`; record the initial timestamp and intent.